 Things to do in Pittwater

-At Palm Beach hop on a ferry for the Basin, a delightful picnic spot and the only campground in the national park.
-Nearby is rich indigenous heritage, from rock engravings at the Basin Aboriginal art site off the Basin walking track, to ochre hand paintings on the Red Hands Cave track at West Head.
+Pittwater borders Ku-ring-gai Chase National Park.
+It's easily reached via the Palm Beach ferry which drops you off at the Basin, a delightful picnic spot and the only campground in the park.
+The area is rich in indigenous heritage, from rock engravings at the Basin Aboriginal art site to ochre hand paintings on the Red Hands Cave track at West Head.

-Flying Fox Cafe is in a pretty park at Winnererremy Bay.
-The Newport is a beautifully renovated pub that has been serving Pittwater since 1880.
-Near tranquil Clareville Beach is the Clareville Kiosk, a restaurant in a charming weatherboard cottage and a lovely spot for a romantic lunch or dinner.
+Flying Fox Cafe is in a pretty park at Winnererremy Bay and boasts a great play area for kids.
+The Newport is a beautifully renovated pub that has been serving Pittwater locals since 1880 while Clareville Kiosk, a restaurant in a charming weatherboard cottage at nearby Clareville Beach, is perfect for a romantic lunch or dinner.